 -

-Proclamation 10903 - Invocation of the Alien Enemies Act Regarding the Invasion of the United States by Tren de Aragua (2025) This proclamation issued by President Donald Trump invoked the Alien Enemies Act of 1798 to apprehend and remove suspected members of Tren de Aragua from within the U.S. The proclamation calls for the apprehension, restraint, and removal of Venezuelan citizens who are at least 14 years of age, within the U.S., and who are not U.S. citizens or lawful permanent residents.
+Proclamation 10903 - Invocation of the Alien Enemies Act Regarding the Invasion of the United States by Tren de Aragua (2025) This proclamation issued by President Donald Trump invoked the Alien Enemies Act of 1798 to apprehend and remove suspected members of Tren de Aragua from within the U.S. The proclamation called for the apprehension, restraint, and removal of Venezuelan citizens who were at least 14 years of age, within the U.S., and who were not U.S. citizens or lawful permanent residents.

 -

-Proclamation 10948 - Enhancing National Security By Addressing Risks At Harvard University (2025) This presidential proclamation claims that because of an increase of criminal activity at Harvard University, and a failure of the University to comply with federal directives, international student visas will be revoked.
+Proclamation 10948 - Enhancing National Security By Addressing Risks At Harvard University (2025) This presidential proclamation by Donald Trump claimed that because of an increase of criminal activity at Harvard University and a failure of the University to comply with federal directives, international student visas would be revoked.
+Harvard filed suit against the Department of Homeland Security, arguing that the ban violated the University's rights under the First and Fifth Amendments.

 -

-Proclamation 10949 - Restricting the Entry of Foreign Nationals to Protect the United States from Foreign Terrorists and Other National Security and Public Safety Threats (2025) A presidential proclamation that reinstates the muslim travel ban from Donald Trump's first presidency.
+Proclamation 10949 - Restricting the Entry of Foreign Nationals to Protect the United States from Foreign Terrorists and Other National Security and Public Safety Threats (2025) This presidential proclamation reinstated the travel ban from Donald Trump's first presidency that banned the entry into the United States of citizens from 12 countries from the Middle East, Africa, and the Caribbean.
+In January 2026, Proclamation 10998 went into effect, raising the number of countries with a full suspension of entry into the U.S. to 20, including countries from Asia.

 -